a11yproject/a11yproject.com/_posts/2018-11-26-resize-text.md

 ### Checking everything

-After resizing text up to 2x, verify the following:
+After doubling the size of text, verify the following:

 * All content on the page should still be readable
   * Text shouldn't be too cut off